 - 5.1 Unless the Constitution or the law requires otherwise, the Executive is responsible for the formulation of the Budget and Policy Framework and the implementation of these in respect of all functions and services other than those listed in paragraphs 1 and 2.
-The Executive has specific responsibility for ensuring that best practice risk management strategies and procedures are embedded throughout the authority. - 5.2 Any onward delegations permitted by this section of the Constitution shall not, in any event, prejudice the management and operational delegations to officers approved by the Council and set out in Section 6 of this part of the Constitution.
-Individual Members of the Executive shall observe any limits on delegations which may be specified by the Council and shall, at all times, act in compliance with the Council's Financial, Contracts and all other relevant procedure rules as set out in this Constitution.
+The Executive has specific responsibility for ensuring that best practice risk management strategies and procedures are embedded throughout the authority. - 5.2 Individual Members of the Executive shall, at all times, act in compliance with the Council's Financial, Contracts and all other relevant procedure rules as set out in this Constitution.